Michael Ware: Life and career

-Michael Ware is a native of Brisbane (Queensland), Australia.
-He is a graduate of Brisbane Grammar School, and he earned a Bachelor of Laws and a degree in Political Science from the University of Queensland.
-He spent a year as Associate to then-President of the Supreme Court of Queensland Tony Fitzgerald before moving into journalism.
-He worked for The Courier-Mail in Brisbane (1995–2000) and gained local notice after a series of articles led to a formal investigation into police handling (or lack thereof) of a paedophile ring.
-Ware declined to name sources who had provided him with internal police documents in the matter.
+Michael Ware, a Brisbane, Australia native, graduated from Brisbane Grammar School.
+He holds a Bachelor of Laws and a degree in political science from the University of Queensland.
+Before entering journalism, he served as Associate to then-President of the Supreme Court of Queensland, Tony Fitzgerald.
+His journalism career began at The Courier-Mail in Brisbane from 1995 to 2000.
+During this time, Ware's investigative articles prompted an official investigation into the handling of a paedophile ring by the police, where he refrained from disclosing the sources of internal police documents he had received.

 His earliest assignments for Time magazine took him to East Timor in 2000; and, in December 2001, he went into Afghanistan to cover the U.S. search for al-Qaeda.
 As preparations for the invasion of Iraq began in early 2003, Ware relocated to the Kurdistan area.
 Although he has gone into battles embedded with U.S. forces, he also travelled to insurgent camps and reported on their perspective of the war.
 His Time bylines include reports from Kabul, Kandahar, Fallujah, Tikrit, Tal Afar, Mosul, Samarra, Ramadi, and Baghdad.

 In September 2004, while investigating reports that Abu Mousab al-Zarqawi's nascent "al-Qaeda in Iraq" group was openly claiming control of the Haifa Street area of Baghdad, Ware was briefly held at gunpoint by fighters loyal to Zarqawi who had pulled pins from live grenades and forced his car to stop.
 The men dragged him from the car and stood him beneath one of the banners, intending to film his execution with his own video camera.
 By threatening them with immediate and violent retaliation, his local guides, including members of the Ba'ath Party, were able to win his release.
 Ware has stated that, had this happened only a few months later, when Zarqawi's group had grown stronger, he would have been killed.